 - Storage temperature: -10 to + 60 ° C below 80% r. a. m.

 - Operating temperature: 0 ° C to + 35 ° C below 70% r. a. m.

 DSA case with measuring system:

 - Netbook with Windows OS

-- DSA program with hearing protection database and sound samples
+- DSA program with hearing protection database

 - IEPE measuring microphone with wind protector